 A: Yes.
 We accept committee letters from all processing centers (Interfolio, University Pre-Health Professional offices, etc).
 The online application will not allow you to click "submit" unless you list three names of recommenders.
 IT IS NOT NECESSARY TO ENTER ANY OF THE NAMES IN YOUR COMMITTEE.
 You can enter ANY three names.
 We will NOT match the names on your application to the names on your committee letters.

 Q: Is there a maximum length for the Statement of Purpose?

 A: No, there is no maximum.
 However, the committee recommends around two pages in length.

 Q: What happens after I submit my application?

-A: Once your application is complete, you will receive an email from Marnie Mercado.
-The committee will review applications as they become complete.
+A: Once your application is complete, you will receive an e-mail from Marnie Mercado.
+The committee will begin reviewing complete applications in early February.
 Acceptances will be made on a rolling basis, and applicants who are waitlisted may receive an offer as late as early August.
-By June 30, all applicants will be notified of their status: accepted, rejected or waitlisted.
-Applications that are not complete by the deadline of May 23rd will not be considered for review.
+Applications that are not complete by the deadline of June 30, 2016 will not be considered for review.

 Q: Do you have an orientation for the new masters students?

 A: Yes, an orientation is held in August each year for our new students.
 After orientation, there is a meet-and-greet with departmental faculty and Ph.D. students.
 You will be contacted by the Department of Cell and Molecular Biology about the orientation.